ipfabric/docs/docs/IP_Fabric_GUI/extensions.md

 Starting with version 7.0, enable Extensions with the `ENABLE_EXTENSIONS=true` [feature flag](../System_Administration/Command_Line_Interface/Feature_Flags.md) in `/etc/default/ipf-appliance-local`.

-⚠️ Podman Default Subnet Configuration Required
+!!! warning "Podman Default Subnet Configuration Required"

-**Important**: As of version `7.0.14`, the Docker service is **disabled by default** to prevent subnet conflicts with your network infrastructure.

     **Important**: As of version `8.0.0`, Podman replaced Docker.
+The Podman service is **disabled by default** to prevent subnet conflicts with your network infrastructure.

     The default Podman subnet (`10.88.0.0/16`) may conflict with existing network ranges.
 This conflict occurs only when at least one container is running.

 ### Configuration Options